 Get children to prepare the growing equipment

-Decide whether to provide gloves for children to handle the compost.
-It will depend on whether it is shop compost or using home rotted materials.
 If you are working with children in an education setting, check your risk assessment for rules in your setting.
-You should be using a light seed compost for this.

 Children can count out enough pots for the number of plants you want (plus a few extras in case some plants fail).
-They can get some compost ready and fill whatever pots you are using with compost.
-An adult might need to move heavy compost bags or pour some into a bucket to make it easier.

 Planting the seeds